bfetler/project_management/README.md

 ## Essentials of Project Management

-### Why need project management?
+### Why project management?

-__Scenario:__  You're working on a project, writing software, adding and fixing features for a great new product.  __*Then*__ someone on the team wants to add a new feature, but:
-+ it doesn't quite mesh with the rest of the product
+__Scenario:__  You're working on a project, writing software, adding and fixing features for a great new product.
+Everything is going smoothly.   __*Then*__ someone on the team wants to add a new feature, but it doesn't quite mesh with the rest of the product, and may delay the current timeline for release.
-+ it may break other features
-+ it may delay the current timeline for release.

 __Q: What can you do?__
 + Get organized.